Common SMT Defects to Avoid During Soldering

-As more designs are using smaller components with surface mount pads, Surface-mount Technology (SMT) process defects can mount and impact yields due to various design and manufacturing problems.
-These problems may have been minor and had negligible effect on yields in the past, but they can cause rework costs to mount quickly and should be avoided.
-Here are some basic SMT process defects you can avoid during design and assembly.
+As more designs are using smaller components with surface-mount pads, Surface-mount Technology (SMT) soldering defects can mount and impact yields due to various design and manufacturing problems.
+These problems may have been minor and had a negligible effect on yields in the past, but they can cause rework costs to mount quickly and should be avoided.
+Here is a basic SMT defect list you can avoid during design and assembly.

-Bridging is common in low viscosity solders and causes a short between adjacent pads.
+Bridging is common in low-viscosity solders and causes a short between adjacent pads.
 This can also occur when the temperature is outside the ideal soldering range, which results in poor wetting, or excessive wicking.
-The key to solving this problem is placing a solder mask relief around your pads (i.e., non-solder mask defined SMD pads, or NSMD).
-This relief provides a space for into which excess solder can wick, effectively blocking the solder from flowing between two adjacent pads.
+The key to solving this problem is placing a solder mask relief around your pads (i.e., non-solder mask-defined SMD pads, or NSMD).
+This relief provides a space into which excess solder can wick, effectively blocking the solder from flowing between two adjacent pads.
 This is similar to a solder mask dam between a ball grid array (or BGA) component and its via in a dogbone fanout.

 Side view of an NSMD pad and its solder mask relief for preventing bridging.
 The gap between the NSDM pad and the solder mask provides a space for excess solder.

-De-wetting is a problem involving selection of solder paste.
+De-wetting solder is a problem involving the selection of solder paste and is very important to address when going down your SMT defect list.
 This problem rarely occurs with water-soluble lead-free solder pastes, although it can occur with halide-based pastes when soldering onto HASL finishes.
 This can also occur if the conductor surface is heavily oxidized or if the solder paste has expired (i.e., the flux is inactive).
 Using a highly activated solder paste will allow your solder to form a strong bond to your pad during assembly.
 You should also ensure that the metals to be joined have been cleaned of all oxides to the greatest extent possible.
 This will prevent surface tension from pulling the solder across the pad and into a ball during solidification.

 Lead-free tin-silver-copper solders are important for remaining RoHS compliant, but they can exhibit poor wettability when soldering onto bare copper.
 This is one of many reasons that surface finishes are used on exposed conductors.
 Tin, silver, and ENIG surface finishes are known to provide better wettability.

-SMT process defects due to poor temperature control [Source].
+SMT defects due to poor temperature control [Source].

 On the design side, groups of components with unevenly aligned pads are susceptible to poor wetting and tombstoning during reflow soldering.
 The sizes of pads will also affect their temperature difference during reflow soldering; larger pads require more heat to reach a defined temperature, thus equal sized pads should be used on each side of a component.
 When defining pad sizes, it can be easy to make a pad too large, and the extra copper will dissipate heat during soldering.